How to Plant a Tree with Blue Water Baltimore

 How to use your shovel safely:

+Your legs are much stronger than your arms.
 Take advantage of gravity and send your body weight into the tool.
-Push your shovel into the ground with your foot instead of your arms.
+Push your shovel into the ground with your foot and pry up the soil.
+Jump on your shovel if you feel comfortable.

 Pick Axe Safety:

-If you’re having trouble digging with your shovel, try a pick axe or mattock to break up rocks and clay.
-Delicate tree roots have difficulty entering a solid wall of clay and rock, so be sure to dig a wide hole to allow for root growth.
-Before you swing, make sure that all members of your Quaranteam are out of the way.
+If you’re having trouble digging with your shovel due to rocks and clay, try a pick axe or mattock to break up the soil.
+Delicate tree roots will have difficulty entering a solid wall of clay and rock, so be sure to dig a wide hole to allow for root growth.
+Before you swing, make sure that all members of your planting team are out of the way.
 Start with your hands wide apart on the handle and your dominant hand on top.
 As you swing, slide the dominant hand down until your hands meet at the bottom of the handle.
-Remember, safety never takes a holiday! 😉

 Photo: Tool tip: Allow the weight of the tool to do the work for you like this smart volunteer at a planting in Bishop Square Park.